-In accordance with the Clean Air Act (CAA) of 1977, as amended, the U.S. Environmental Protection Agency (USEPA) developed National Ambient Air Quality Standards (NAAQS) to establish the maximum allowable atmospheric concentrations of pollutants that may occur while ensuring protection of public health and welfare, and with a reasonable margin of safety.
-The USEPA measures community-wide air quality based on NAAQS measured concentrations of six criteria air pollutants; carbon monoxide, sulfur dioxide, respirable particulate matter, lead, nitrogen dioxide, and ozone.
-Utilizing this information, the USEPA designates attainment areas and non-attainment areas nationwide.
+In accordance with the Clean Air Act (CAA) of 1977, as amended, the EPA developed National Ambient Air Quality Standards (NAAQS) to establish the maximum allowable atmospheric concentrations of pollutants that may occur while ensuring protection of public health and welfare, and with a reasonable margin of safety.
+The EPA measures community-wide air quality based on NAAQS measured concentrations of six criteria air pollutants; carbon monoxide, sulfur dioxide, respirable particulate matter, lead, nitrogen dioxide, and ozone.
+Utilizing this information, the EPA designates attainment areas and non-attainment areas nationwide.
 Non-attainment areas are designated in areas where air pollution levels persistently exceed the national ambient air quality standards.
-The overall study area in New Haven and Fairfield Counties, Connecticut both meet the attainment criteria for all NAAQS priority pollutants except for 8-hour ozone (2008 and 2015) (USEPA, 2019).